troynwynn/ReactMemoryGame/README.md

 #### Components

-* *Navbar* - holds the
+* *Navbar* - holds the following conditional operations:
- ⋅⋅ 1.
-"Click game to begin" list item that changes to (2) once the *gameStarted* state turns to true ⋅⋅ 2.
-"You guessed correctly" / "You guessed correctly" list item that changes class based on the *gameOver* state ⋅⋅ 3. *Score* component changed based on the *gameOver* state toggling between true and false, increments based on *ClickCard* addClick functionality
+ 1. "Click game to begin" list item that changes to (2) once the *gameStarted* state turns to true
+ 2. "You guessed correctly" / "You guessed correctly" list item that changes class based on the *gameOver* state
+ 3. *Score* component changed based on the *gameOver* state toggling between true and false, increments based on *ClickCard* addClick functionality

  * *Header* - contains the game header, no state dependencies